Ali al-Hadi: Birth (c. 828)

-Ali al-Hadi was born on 16 Dhu al-Hijjah 212 AH (7 March 828) in Sorayya, a village near Medina founded by his great-grandfather, Musa al-Kazim.
-There are also other given dates in the window of Dhu al-Hijja 212 AH (March 828) to Dhu al-Hijja 214 AH (February 830), though these alternatives might be less reliable.
-It is also 15 Dhu al-Hijja that is annually celebrated by Shias for this occasion.
+Ali al-Hadi was born on 15 Dhu'l-Hijja 212 AH (7 March 828) in Sorayya, a village near Medina founded by his great-grandfather, Musa al-Kazim.
+There are also other given dates in the window of Dhu'l-Hijja 212 AH (March 828) to Dhu'l-Hijja 214 AH (February 830), though these alternatives might be less reliable.
+It is also 15 Dhu'l-Hijja that is annually celebrated by Shias for this occasion.
 Ali al-Hadi was the son of Muhammad al-Jawad, the ninth of the Twelve Imams, and his mother was Samana (or Susan), a freed slave (umm walad) of Maghrebi origin.
 The historian Teresa Bernheimer considers it possible that Ali was instead born to Umm al-Fadl, a daughter of the Abbasid caliph al-Ma'mun, though this marriage is often considered without an issue.
-As for his birthplace, the Shia-leaning historian Al-Masudi differs from the prevalent view.
+As for his birthplace, the Shia-leaning historian al-Masudi differs from the prevalent view.
 Ithbat al-wassiya, a collective biography of the Shia Imams attributed to him, reports that Ali was first taken to Medina sometime after 830 when al-Jawad and his family left Iraq to perform Hajj pilgrimage to Mecca.